openafs-contrib/afsbotcfg/README.md

 and the development packages for it.

 Ensure TCP ports 9989 and 8010 are open.
 Create a `buildbot` user on the system.
-The remaining steps to not require sudo access and should be run as the `buildbot` user.
+The remaining steps do not require sudo access and should be run as the `buildbot` user.

-Optionally create a project level directory, for example:

-    $ mkdir openafs-buildbot
-    $ cd openafs-buildbot

 Create a Python virtual environment:

+    $ mkdir -p .venv
-    $ python3 -m venv venv
+    $ python3 -m venv .venv/buildbot-<yyyymmdd>

 Activate the virtual environment for the installation:

-    $ source venv/bin/activate
+    $ source .venv/buildbot-<yyyymmdd>/bin/activate

 Install buildbot and it's dependencies: